tnagano22/LanguageEnrollmentsCC_MLA2024/Readme.md

   - Table VI: Ethnic Composition of Undergraduate Students by Matriculation Status, Senior and Community Colleges Expressed in Percentages, Fall 1969, 1970, 1972, 1974, 1976, 1978, 1980 (p.111)
-  - Only proportions were reported.
+  - Only proportions were reported in the report.
 The actual number of students were interpolated from the total number of matriculated students (see Table III: Trends In Undergraduate Enrollment by Matriculant and Non-Degree Status, Fall 1971, 1976 and 1977 (p.103))
   - The labeling of the following ethnicity levels have been modified.
     - “Black” to “Black or African American”
     - “American Indian” to “American Indian or Native Alaskan”